meltano/meltano/docs/src/handbook/operations/README.md

 ## Family and Friends Day

 Inspired by GitLab's Family and Friends Day, Meltano has made Family and Friends Day a regular part of the culture.
 On these days, we will close the doors to the Meltano virtual office, reschedule all meetings, and have a publicly visible shutdown.

-Team members can share about their Family and Friends Day in the #family-and-friends-day Slack channel after the event, or publicly on social media such as Twitter, LinkedIn, or wherever they're most comfortable using the hashtag #FamilyFriends1st.
-Sharing is optional.
 Taking the day off is strongly encouraged if your role allows it.
+If you are on call or need to work during the scheduled Friends and Family Day, please select another day that works best for your schedule.

 ### Upcoming Family and Friends Days